 There are two main types of launch monitor – the first is a photometric monitor and this uses a high-speed camera to capture lots of images in a very brief space of time which can then be used to analyze a the ball impact and gather data from there.

 The FlightScope Mevo Plus, however, is of the second type of launch monitors and it uses 3D Doppler radar to ascertain a similar data set.
-This data can also be combined with some camera data to provide even more accurate insight into your game.
-FlightScope calls this “Fusion Tracking”.
+This data can also be combined with some limited camera features to provide even more accurate insight into your game.

 The radar works by generating radio waves and then monitors for their return when reflected off the golf ball.
 It knows how far away the ball is by exploiting the “Doppler effect”.
 This is something that you can easily observe yourself – when an emergency services vehicle approaches you the pitch of the siren seems to get higher and then as it moves away from you it gets lower.

 This is true, even though the frequency of the sound never actually changes.
 The Doppler effect is the observation that as things get closer to us, the frequency appears to increase and as they get farther away it appears to decrease.

 Does the Mevo Plus have a built-in camera?
 Yes, but not for the purposes of providing “Fusion Tracking” like the X3 does, you’ll need to provide a camera in the form of a smartphone to use more in depth swing analysis features.
 The built-in camera is there to help align the sensor on the launch monitor, though can be used simply to view the swing in medium resolution within the FS apps.

 The Flightscope Mevo Plus is extremely Portable!
 It thrives outside!

 Portability is a genuine consideration when you buy a launch monitor, after all, it’s great to have the option to use your device indoors AND outdoors.